Valene Ewing: Dallas

 Valene Ewing first appears in Dallas in 1978, as the mother of Lucy Ewing (Charlene Tilton) and the ex-wife of Gary Ewing (David Ackroyd, later played by Ted Shackelford), the middle son and the black sheep of the Ewing family.
 Valene and Gary Ewing were first married in their adolescence in 1960, when Gary was 17 years old and Valene was 15.
 When a pregnant Valene persuades Gary to take her to the Southfork Ranch in order to introduce her to his family, they settle down at Southfork, and Miss Ellie (Barbara Bel Geddes) gave Gary a job as ranch foreman.
 However, Gary and Valene were soon pressured and manipulated by Gary's older brother, J.R.
 (Larry Hagman), who constantly tried to undermine and destroy their marriage.
 Gary's father Jock (Jim Davis) liked Valene and was excited to become a grandfather, but put pressure on Gary to stand up and face his responsibilities for becoming a teenage husband and father-to-be.
-When Valene gives birth to Lucy, J.R. makes it clear that the child is an Ewing and will be raised by the Ewings themselves.
+When Valene gives birth to Lucy, J.R. makes it clear that the child is a Ewing and will be raised by the Ewings themselves.
 J.R.'s constant interference causes Gary and Val's marriage to collapse.
 Under the pressure, Gary fell victim to alcoholism, became violent in the process and walked out on Val and Lucy.
 With Gary gone, Valene is then driven off Southfork by J.R., but she soon returns to get baby Lucy and flees to Virginia, and later to her home state of Tennessee, where she tries to get help from her mother, Lilimae Clements (Julie Harris), to take them in, but they are turned away.
 At this point, Valene and Lucy had already been tracked down by heavies that were hired by J.R. and the heavies rip Lucy right out of Valene's arms, and take Lucy back to Southfork to be raised by her paternal grandparents.
 When Valene later tried to take legal action to get Lucy back, J.R. warned Valene that he'd kill her if she came back to Texas.
 Valene is prevented from seeing her daughter again for many years as a result of this.